CSCI-150-LAB/Team7Repo/Wiki.md

     - Reasoning: In order for other students to understand the professor's teaching style/class experience.
     - Dependencies: FR5
 13. FR13: Search Instructor
-    - Description:
+    - Description: Any user can search for a certain instructor from the instructor's email, first name, last name, full name, department, and any class titles they are associated with and return any relvant instructor's information.
-    - Reasoning:
+    - Reasoning: So users can view information including classes and ratings on any professor they are taking, are going to take, or leave feedback for professors they have already taken.
-    - Dependencies:
+    - Dependencies: FR5, FR9
-14. Instructors can initiate a Feedback Session
+14. FR14: Instructors can initiate a Feedback Session
     - Description:
     - Reasoning:
     - Dependencies:
-15. Students can give Feedback in Feedback Session
+15. FR15: Students can give Feedback in Feedback Session
     - Description:
     - Reasoning:
     - Dependencies:
-16. Organize data on Professor Rankings
+16. FR16: Organize data on Professor Rankings
     - Description:
     - Reasoning:
     - Dependencies:
-17. Aggregate Professor Feedback Data
+17. FR17: Aggregate Professor Feedback Data
     - Description:
     - Reasoning:
     - Dependencies:
-18. Students can view Instructor Ratings
+18. FR18: Students can view Instructor Ratings
     - Description:
     - Reasoning:
     - Dependencies:
-19. Admin can manage all profiles
+19. FR19: Admin can manage all profiles
     - Description:
     - Reasoning:
     - Dependencies: